FRC-team5449/FRC-2025-Elective-Prototype/Lecture3/Lesson3_Inheritance_And_Interface.md

 There are more usage of lambda expressions in FRC, and you will find you can materialize your ideas with shorter lines of codes by using functional programming!

 ## More
-The basics of Java ends here, but there is a lot you need to learn by yourself!
+The introduction to basics of Java ends here, but there is a lot you need to learn by yourself!

 Click each link and scrutinize resources provided!